ChannelApe/channelape-typescript-sdk/README.md

 #### Optional client configurations

 * timeout - Number of milliseconds to wait for the API to send response headers.
 Defaults to 180000 (3 minutes).
 Cannot be set lower than 2000 (2 seconds).
-* endpoint - Envrionment endpoint you would like to hit.
+* endpoint - Environment endpoint you would like to hit.
 Defaults to https://api.channelape.com
 * logLevel - Level of logs you wish to see from the SDK.
 Defaults to OFF.
 * maximumRequestRetryTimeout - Number of milliseconds to keep retrying a request for when an undesired response status code is received.
 Defaults to 180000 (3 minutes).
 Cannot be set lower than 2000 (2 seconds).
 * minimumRequestRetryRandomDelay - Minimum number of milliseconds to randomly delay by when an undesired response status code is received.
 Defaults to 1000 (1 second).
 Cannot be set lower than 1000 (1 second).